m0smith/malabar-mode/README.md

 [![Melpa Status](http://melpa.milkbox.net/packages/malabar-mode-badge.svg)](http://melpa.milkbox.net/#/malabar-mode)
-# malabar-mode :: A better Java mode for Emacs
+# malabar-mode

+EMACS integration with the JVM.

-malabar-mode extends java-mode with hooks into Maven that make it easy to compile files on the fly and execute Maven build commands.
+malabar-mode is a monir-mode with hooks into Maven that make it easy to compile files on the fly and execute Maven build commands.